AchrafKassioui/SpriteKit-Inertial-Camera/README.md

 }
 ```

+### 3. Handle Touch Events

-3. Use the camera’s `touchesBegan()` function in your scene’s touchesBegan handler to stop the camera when the scene is touched.
+Call the camera’s `touchesBegan()` method in your touchesBegan handler to stop the camera when the scene is touched.

 ```swift
 override func touchesBegan(_ touches: Set<UITouch>, with event: UIEvent?) {